-- the District to amend a record that they believe is inaccurate or misleading.
-They should write the school principal or the Student Information Services Office (3215 Cuming St. Omaha, NE 68131-2024) or at sis@ops.org, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
-If the District decides not to amend the record as requested by the parent(s)/guardian(s) or eligible student, the District will notify the parent(s)/guardian(s) or eligible student of the decision and advise them of their right to a hearing regarding the request for amendment.
-Additional information regarding the hearing procedures will be provided to the parent(s)/guardian(s) or eligible student when notified of the right to a hearing. - 3.
+- 3. 3.
 The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
 One exception, which permits disclosure without consent, is disclosure to school officials with legitimate educational interests.
 A school official is a person employed by the District as an administrator, supervisor, instructor, or support staff member; a person serving on the School Board; a person or company with whom the District has contracted to perform a special task (such as an attorney, auditor, medical consultant, or therapist); or a parent/guardian or student serving on an official committee, or assisting another school official in performing his or her tasks.
 A school official has a legitimate educational interest if they need to review an education record to fulfill their professional responsibility.
 Upon request, the District discloses education records without consent to officials of another school district or school in which a student seeks or intends to enroll.
-Upon request, the District also discloses education records of former students, without consent to officials of another

-- school district or school in which the former student is then enrolled. - 4.
-The right to file a complaint with the U.S. Department of Education concerning alleged failures by the District to comply with the requirements of FERPA.
+Upon request, the District also discloses education records of former students. without consent to officials of another school district or school in which the former student is then enrolled. - 4.
+The right to file a complaint with the U.S. Department of Education concerning alleged failures by the District to comply with the requirements of FÉRPA.
 The name and address of the Office that administers FERPA are: